Apollo: Apollo's lyre

-The invention of lyre is attributed either to Hermes or to Apollo himself.
+The invention of the lyre is attributed either to Hermes or to Apollo himself.
 Distinctions have been made that Hermes invented lyre made of tortoise shell, whereas the lyre Apollo invented was a regular lyre.

 Myths tell that the infant Hermes stole a number of Apollo's cows and took them to a cave in the woods near Pylos, covering their tracks.
 In the cave, he found a tortoise and killed it, then removed the insides.
 He used one of the cow's intestines and the tortoise shell and made his lyre.

 Upon discovering the theft, Apollo confronted Hermes and asked him to return his cattle.
 When Hermes acted innocent, Apollo took the matter to Zeus.
 Zeus, having seen the events, sided with Apollo, and ordered Hermes to return the cattle.
 Hermes then began to play music on the lyre he had invented.
 Apollo fell in love with the instrument and offered to exchange the cattle for the lyre.
 Hence, Apollo then became the master of the lyre.

 According to other versions, Apollo had invented the lyre himself, whose strings he tore in repenting of the excess punishment he had given to Marsyas.
-Hermes' lyre, therefore, would be a reinvention.
+Hermes's lyre, therefore, would be a reinvention.